 There are lots of places in Alaska that we like to say are more about the journey than the destination.
 When there’s a picture postcard on both sides of the road along every mile, it’s really true.
 There are plenty of reasons to get off the main roads – more wilderness, more chances to see wildlife, fewer people.
 But you have to be prepared with the right kind of vehicle.
-Locally-owned Alaska 4x4 Rentals is the only Anchorage rental company that offers 4-wheel drive vehicles with no restrictions on where you go – and that opens up a lot more of Alaska for travelers with a penchant for adventure.
+Locally-owned Alaska 4x4 Rentals is one of the few Anchorage rental companies that offers 4-wheel drive vehicles with no restrictions on where you go – and that opens up a lot more of Alaska for travelers with a penchant for adventure.

 Get on the road fast.
 There’s nothing like that moment when you finally get behind the wheel and taste the freedom of the open road.
 Alaska 4x4 Rentals is located right in the North Terminal of the Anchorage International airport, so you can pick up your vehicle quickly and start exploring right away.